 Sue Lange is your typical multi-tasking author.
 She tweets, facebooks, and blogs so much she has no time to write.
 The minute she sits down to do so, somebody somewhere posts another cute cat photo, or an update on the fertility rites of the Royal Family.
 You know, something that simply must be investigated.
 Somehow in the distant past before humanity discovered the Internet, she did write.
 Now she just provides content.
 Some of it is here at Book View Café.

-She has published twenty-one novels, eleven volumes of short stories, four collections of essays, twelve books for children, six volumes of poetry and four of translation, and has received many awards: Hugo, Nebula, National Book Award, PEN-Malamud, etc. Her recent publications include the novel Lavinia, an essay collection, Cheek by Jowl, and The Wild Girls.
-Forthcoming in 2012, Finding My Elegy, New and Selected Poems.
-She lives in Portland, Oregon.
+She has published twenty-one novels, eleven volumes of short stories, four collections of essays, twelve books for children, six volumes of poetry and four of translation, and has received many awards: Hugo, Nebula, National Book Award, PEN-Malamud, etc. Her recent publications include the novel Lavinia, an essay collection, Cheek by Jowl, and The Wild Girls, and Finding My Elegy, New and Selected Poems.
+Small Beer Press published her two-volume story collection, The Real and the Unreal, in 2013.

 At twelve I began to write for fun, which I think is the only real reason to write fiction.
 Daydreaming with a purpose, and gradually I realized I could gain approval for the very thing teachers used to criticize me for in class.
 When I was thirty I decided to write for money and bought a copy of Writer’s Digest.